TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/ContentElements/AddingYourOwnContentElements.rst

 Configure the backend form
 ==========================

+..  versionchanged:: 13.3
+    System fields are now added automatically to custom content element definitions.
+See also :ref:`Automatically added system fields to content types (tt_content) <t3tca:types-content>`.
+To stay compatible with both TYPO3 12 and 13 define the content element as described in version 12.4 of TYPO3 explained, see
+    :ref:`Configure the backend form (TYPO3 v12.4) <t3coreapi/v12:ConfigureCE-Fields>`.

-Then you need to configure the backend fields for your new content element in the file :file:`Configuration/TCA/Overrides/tt_content.php`:
+Configure the backend fields for your new content element in the file :file:`Configuration/TCA/Overrides/tt_content.php`:

-..  literalinclude:: _AddingYourOwnContentElements/_tt_content_2.php
+..  literalinclude:: _AddingYourOwnContentElements/_tt_content.php
-    :language: php
     :caption: EXT:my_extension/Configuration/TCA/Overrides/tt_content.php
+    :linenos:
+    :emphasize-lines: 27,28

+In line 27 a custom :ref:`palette <t3tca:palettes>` with the header and related fields is displayed.
+This palette and its fields are defined in :t3src:`typo3/sysext/frontend/Configuration/TCA/tt_content.php`.

-Now the backend form for the new content elements looks like this:
+In line 28 a predefined field, `bodytext` is added to be displayed in the form of the new content element type.

-.. include:: /Images/AutomaticScreenshots/CustomContentElements/ContentElementFields.rst.txt

 .. index:: Content element; Frontend rendering
 .. _ConfigureCE-Frontend: